-At the Confederate and Cantonal level, we can speak therefore of a primary sovereignty while the municipalities (comuni) have a derived or delegated tax sovereignty.
+At Federal and Cantonal level, we can speak therefore of a primary sovereignty while the municipalities (comuni) have a derived or delegated tax sovereignty.

-The business taxation refers therefore to both the joint stock company (SA) and the limited liability company (Sagl) as well as businesses conducted with a limited partnership by share, partnerships and sole proprietorships.
+The business taxation refers therefore from one side to the joint stock company (SA) and the limited liability company (Sagl) as well as businesses conducted with a limited partnership by share, and on the other side partnerships and sole proprietorships, but with a different taxation.